 When your kids are younger, you can also encourage them to read signs with prices at the grocery store and explain to them what it means for an item to be on sale.
 You can explain why you are shopping at a discount store or why you are buying certain items in bulk.
 As they get older, you can even have them calculate the price per unit to figure out which item is the best deal.

 2. Cater finance lessons to your child’s age

 While it’s great to start talking to your kids about money early, consider age-appropriate ways to introduce financial topics.
 Preschoolers and toddlers can learn about money through simple tasks such as sorting coins.
-When kids are in 3rd or 4th grade, they are ready to discuss more complex money matters such as saving, budgeting, and planning for an upcoming family vacation.
+When kids are in third or fourth grade, they are ready to discuss more complex money matters such as saving, budgeting, and planning for an upcoming family vacation.

 As your children get even older, you can talk about how their choices impact family finances.
 For instance, when your child unnecessarily leaves the lights on in a room, you can explain how it makes the family electricity bill more expensive.
 This is not meant to make your children feel guilty, but instead to teach them that simple choices can have a big impact on spending or saving money.Teaching Kids About #Money — 7 Smart Tips | #education Click To Tweet

 3. Encourage kids to earn money through work